shailshouryya/yt-videos-list/README.md

 # for more information on using the module:
 help(lc)
 ```
-**NOTE**: You do need to have the Selenium driver installed to run this package - and the first time you run this package the automated downloader should install everything you need, but in case it doesn't refer to the link below and/or file an [issue here](https://github.com/Shail-Shouryya/yt_videos_list/issues).
-The Selenium drivers are all pretty similar but differ in subtle ways, so play around with them and see what's different:)
+**NOTE**: You do need to have the Selenium driver installed to run this package - the first time you run this package the automated downloader should install everything you need, but in case it doesn't, refer to the link below and/or file an [issue here](https://github.com/Shail-Shouryya/yt_videos_list/issues).
+The Selenium drivers are all pretty similar but differ in subtle ways, so play around with them and see what's different :)
 #### Copy paste the code block that's relevant for the OS of your machine for the Selenium driver(s) you want from **[here](https://github.com/Shail-Shouryya/yt_videos_list/blob/master/extra/README.md)**
 **NOTE** that you also need the corresponding browser installed to properly run the selenium driver.
 - To download the most recent version of the browser, go to the page for: